Tuffeau stone: Extraction

 Currently, the quarries are largely used as cellars, while some host mushroom cultivation; tuffeau, after being abandoned around 1950, resumed being extracted in the 1960s, mainly for the restoration of historic buildings.

 Use in architecture

 A dwelling in tuffeau at Montrésor.

 In the Loire Valley, numerous buildings, public and private, are built in tuffeau, thanks to the ease of working with this material, which allows for elaborate geometries for friezes, pilasters, and capitals.
-Among the monuments built with this material are the Nantes Cathedral and many of the châteaux of the Loire, including those of Chambord, Chinon, Azay-le-Rideau, and Villandry.
+Among the monuments built with this material are the Château de Beaulieu near Saumur, the Château d'Ussé and the Château de la Motte d'Usseau, many worker's cottages at Longères, the Nantes Cathedral and many of the châteaux of the Loire, including those of Chambord, Chinon, Azay-le-Rideau, and Villandry.

 Being a soft stone, however, tuffeau is subject to rapid erosion by scaling or chipping, accelerated by weather conditions (humidity, temperature excursion) or environmental (presence of pollutants).
 For this reason, the stones must be constantly replaced with other tuffeau or with more resistant material.